syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/Loading-HTML.md

 The System.IO.Stream is used to provide a generic view of sequence of bytes when the IO in the assembly is referred.

-> Note: The string entered inside the GetManifestResourceStream method is in reference to the Default namespace found in the Properties window of the C# file in the Solution Explorer.
+N> The string entered inside the GetManifestResourceStream method is in reference to the Default namespace found in the Properties window of the C# file in the Solution Explorer.
 This may vary for the users.

 The following image shows file loaded from an embedded resource.